DarthGecko/orthometer/README.md

 **The project for getting orhologous introns and analyzing them for motifs**

 So far we have:
-* A way to download data from Phytozome's biomart with Pytho.
+* A way to download data from Phytozome's biomart with Python.
 * Some data files to work with.
 * Multiple format options